 This pack is best for simple day hikes where you don't need to carry much stuff besides food, water, extra layers, and possibly an ice tool and trekking poles.
 The pack will not comfortably hold much more, and it lacks good organizational pockets for work or school use.
 Use it for treks in warm climates, where the extreme ventilation will overcome the downsides of the curved back panel.

-This pack typically costs around $130, which is on the expensive side.
+This pack is on the expensive side.
 Buy it if overheating is a primary concern when looking for a daypack.

 — Jeremy Bauman & McKenzie Long